-- 4) Fill the boiler and system with water and purge the system of as much air as possible. - 5) Turn on the gas supply to the boiler.
-Check the gas line for leaks and purge piping sections that are full of air.
-Refer to the National Fuel Gas Code, the Natural Gas and Propane Installation Code, the gas supplier, or the authority having jurisdiction for additional information on testing and purging gas lines. - 6) Verify that the vent system is complete and free of obstructions before attempting to fire boiler. - 7) Inspect all wiring for loose or uninsulated connections. - 8) Adjust thermostat to the highest setting. - 9) Start the boiler using the lighting instructions shown in Figure 10.3.
-Upon initial start-up, the gas train will be filled with air.
+- 1) Make sure that the boiler and system are filled with water. - 2) Check all gas piping for leaks and purge piping sections that are filled with air.
+See of the National Fuel Gas Code for additional information on testing and purging gas lines. - 3) Verify that vent system is complete and free of obstructions before attempting to fire boiler. - 4) Inspect all wiring for loose or uninsulated connections. - 5) Make sure the main burners are seated properly in the rear of burner tray and on orifices. - 6) Adjust thermostat to the highest setting. - 7) Start the boiler using the operating instructions on page 25.
+The red LED display on boiler control should illuminate as soon as power is applied to the boiler, but it will take approximately 1 minute from the time power is applied to the boiler, and the thermostat is closed, until the first trial for ignition.
+For additional information on boiler operation, see Section XI. - 8) Upon initial start-up, the gas train will be filled with air.
 Even if the gas line has been completely purged of air, it may take several tries for ignition before a flame is established.
-Once a flame has been established for the first time, subsequent calls for burner operation should result in a flame on the first try. - 10) Make sure vent damper is in open position when main burners are firing - 11) Check entire gas train for leaks using non corrosive leak detection fluid or other approved leak detection method while boiler is firing.
-Fix any leaks found immediately.
+Once a flame has been established for the first time, subsequent calls for burner operation should result in a flame on the first try. - 9) Inspect the pilot burner flame.
+The pilot burner produces three flames.
+The center one should be a steady medium blue flame covering around 3/8" to 1/2" of spark electrode/flame rod.
+(Figure 10.1) - 10) Make sure vent damper is in open position when main burners are firing. - 11) Inspect the main burner flames visible through the observation port in burner access panel.
+The flame should be stable and mostly blue (see Figure 10.2).
+No yellow tipping should be present; however, intermittent flecks of yellow and orange in the flame are normal.

+- 12) Check entire gas train for leaks using soap and water or other approved leak detection method while boiler is firing.
+Fix any leaks found immediately. - 13) Run gas valve safety shutdown test.
+With main burners firing, disconnect ignition cable from ignition module.
+Both pilot burner and main burners should stop firing.